yvoronoy/awesome-english/README.md

 - [Tools](#tools)

 ## Podcasts
-English language podcasts are an excellent way to improve your English listening skill.
-You can listen to them anytime anywhere – at your desk or while you’re on the move.
-One benefit is that podcasts often have transcripts.
-This means that you can listen and read at the same tim
+You can listen podcasts anytime and anywhere – at your desk or while you’re on the move.
+Podcasts often have transcripts and it allows you to listen and read at the same time.

 - [All Ears English](http://allearsenglish.com/) - Learn advanced conversational american english.
 - [ESL Podcasts](https://www.eslpod.com/) - Anyone who wants to improve their english speaking and listening skills.